boystrange/mac/README.md

-# Mac Configuration
+# Mac Computer Setup

-This is how I set up my Macs.
+This is how I set up my Mac computers.

 ## Bootstrap